your-opportunities/uopp-ai-data-processor/README.md

 The service will:
 1. Connect to RabbitMQ and start consuming messages
-2. Process each message using DeepSeek API
+2. Process each message using OpenRouter API (DeepSeek model)
+3. Enrich events with Google Maps coordinates
-3. Store results in PostgreSQL
+4. Store results in PostgreSQL
-4. Handle errors with retry logic
+5. Handle errors with retry logic

 ### Sending Test Messages